shortfastgood/agent-playground/README.md

 A concrete uses case is the analysis of the widgets in a web/mobile application to reproduce the same behavior in a different context.

+## AI Agents
+- [Agents](agents/readme.md): This section contains the prototypes of the AI agents developed in the project.

 ## Strategy

 The approach to provide a suitable implementation to an IT use case does not change with the introduction of artificial intelligence; a strategy is always necessary.
 First of all, it must be kept in mind that our digital assistant needs to be instructed correctly.
 The assistant has both technical and content limitations.